dbailey7/nodejs-master-class-repo-dbailey/README.md

 P.S.
 To run this example ...

 Pull the code (index.js & config.js) down to your local box.
-File up, say, a BASH shell in the folder where the code is.
+Fire up, say, a BASH shell in the folder where the code is.
 Then run ...
 $ node index.js